maximelkin/rdecimal/README.md

 Naive implementation for decimal numbers in Rust.

-Inspired by https://github.com/paupino/rust-decimal but suppots different mantissa type.o
+Inspired by https://github.com/paupino/rust-decimal but suppots different mantissa type.

 WIP